mirmisbahali/misbah-jetbot/README.md

 ## 5) VS Code Remote-SSH (quick start)

-> [!
-IMPORTANT]
+> [!IMPORTANT]
 > The `Connect to Host...` in the Remote-SSH extension is not working with the Jetpack 4.6 version.
 The specific error I'm getting is `Remote host does not meet the prerequisites for running vs code server`.
-> I solved this issue by downgrading the VS code version to `1.85` on my Laptop.
+I solved this issue by downgrading the VS code version to `1.85` on my Laptop.

 * Install the **Remote - SSH** extension on your laptop.
 * Command Palette → *Remote-SSH: Connect to Host…* → type `jetbot` (uses your `~/.ssh/config`).